MarkVN2/PMIC/web/desafio3/README.md

 # Desafio 3 : Database implementation using MySQL

-In this "Desafio" you have to create a database for the 'contatos' page in the site.
+In this "Desafio" you have to create a database for the 'contatos' page in the site and show it in a separate page.

 ## Quickstart